(xref.See-also Hearing Loss.)

 Genetic defects are the most common cause of hearing impairment in newborns.
-Ear infections, including secretory otitis media, and accumulation of earwax are the most common causes of hearing impairment in infants and older children.
+Ear infections, including secretory otitis media (see Secretory Otitis Media in Children), and accumulation of earwax are the most common causes of hearing impairment in infants and older children.
 In older children, other causes include head injury, loud noise (including loud music), use of aminoglycoside antibiotics (such as gentamicin) or thiazide diuretics, certain viral infections (such as mumps), tumors or injuries that damage the auditory nerve, injury by pencils or other foreign objects that become stuck deep in the ear, and, rarely, autoimmune disorders.

 Parents may suspect severe hearing impairment if the child does not respond to sounds or if the child has difficulty talking or delayed speech.